 Sony A7S II versus Sony A6500

-The Sony Alpha 7S II and the Sony Alpha A6500 are two digital cameras that were revealed to the public, respectively, in September 2015 and October 2016.
-Both the A7S II and the A6500 are mirrorless interchangeable lens cameras that are based on a full frame (A7S II) and an APS-C sensor.
+The Sony Alpha 7S II and the Sony Alpha A6500 are two digital cameras that were officially introduced, respectively, in September 2015 and October 2016.
+Both the A7S II and the A6500 are mirrorless interchangeable lens cameras that are based on a full frame (A7S II) and an APS-C (A6500) sensor.
 The A7S II has a resolution of 12 megapixel, whereas the A6500 provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Sony A7S II and the Sony A6500.
-Three consecutive perspectives from the front, the top, and the back are presented.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the A7S II – represents 100 percent across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the A7S II – represents the basis for the calculations across all the size and weight measures).

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can find an overview of optics for the two cameras in the Sony FE Lens Catalog (A7S II) and the Sony E-Mount Lens Catalog (A6500).
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.